puneetchopra2022/Docker/README.md

 - A disadvantage of docker - data inside a docker container is not persistent on restart or stop has been made on the container level.
 - Docker image: A Docker image is a file that contains all necessary dependencies & Configuration which is used to run an application.
 - Docker Container: is a running instance of an image.
-- #docker pull <imagename>  -command to pull image.
+- #docker pull <imagename>  - command to pull image.
 - #docker image ls  -command to list images.
 - #docker run < imagename >   - command to launch an container.
 - #docker ps  - list all active container list or ps means process status.